All Categories Login Register View Cart Search Terms How to Order Sell To Us About Us Join Our Mailing List Contact Us

 One of only 285 sets ever awarded.

-The breast star is in silver-plated brass and high quality enamels (heavy patina on both the obverse and reverse create an impression of solid silver.
+The Breast Star is in silver-plated brass and high-quality enamels (heavy patina on both the obverse and reverse create an impression of solid silver).
 It measures 59.3 mm at its widest point and weighs 52.1 grams.
 There is a poorly struck maker mark to the underside of the pin near the hinge.

 There is a repaired crack in the tip of topmost arm as well as minor fracture on the upper side of the left ray (both shown in the photographs).
 The damage is not very significant given the overall massive size of the star.
 Overall, this is still a very attractive and impressive piece.